sibeshkar/sibesh-com-blog/content/posts/2016-02-02---A-Brief-History-of-Typography.md

 - AI
 - Domain Specific Language
 description: 'At MayaHQ, we’re trying to build a bot that will one day replace us – a general machine intelligence.
-Here''s our angle of attack. '
+Here is our angle of attack. '
 socialImage: "/media/image-0.jpg"

 ---